getodk/docs/odk1-src/form-widgets.rst

 appearance
   *none*

-Captures the current GPS position from the device.
+Captures the current location from the device.

 For a geopoint with a user-selected location, see :ref:`placement-map-widget`